yegor256/blog/_posts/2014/dec/2014-12-09-immutable-object-state-and-behavior.md

 Having such a class would allow us to make all Java classes immutable, including `StringBuffer`, `ByteArrayOutputStream`, etc.

+{% quote The role of an object is to make a piece of data alive, to animate it but not to become a piece of data %}

 The `Memory` class would explicitly emphasize the mission of an object in a software program, which is to be a *data animator*.
 An object is not holding data; it is animating it.
 The data exists somewhere, and it is